Las Vegas To Grand Canyon National Park Tours

 - We do make comfort stops for you to take a break, stretch, and go to the restroom.

 - What’s a tour without a meal?
 Yes, lunch is included.
-We’ll serve you right at the rim of the Grand Canyon to allow you additional time at the canyon.
 Your deli sandwich lunch can be enjoyed on the bus or right at the canyon.
 Enjoy a Breakfast Danish as an early morning snack.

 - Plenty of water is provided on tour.